esalkic1/fitTracker/README.md

 First, through any DB software (or terminal) create 4 postgres databases, one for each microservice.
 They should be named `nwt_auth`, `nwt_notification`, `nwt_nutrition` and `nwt_workout`.

-For each microservice, inside its package run `mvn clean install`.
+For each microservice, inside its package run `mvn clean install` (`common` has to be compiled first).

 We can now start the applications.